What Ocasio-Cortez's Green New Deal Should Really Look Like

 The fury which followed shows she struck a nerve, and opened a discussion long overdue.

 AOC was specifically referring to global warming, from the point of view of those who believe that humans play a significant role.
-But she could just as easily been referring to all the effects of burning organic matter or using it for making plastic.
+But she could just as easily been referring to all of the effects of burning fossil fuels for energy or using it for making plastic.
+That means pollution, a problem in and of itself.

 A close look at the Green New Deal Resolution shows that it is a high-level, visionary document, which lays out ambitious goals while leaving the specifics of how to get to them to further deliberation.
 A close look also shows that much of the criticism, not to mention ferocious coordinated attacks, are pure hyperbole and hysteria.